 Changing As A Person

 I have changed as a person when I became an epileptic.
-There are still ableists all over the world and don’t understand the living conditions on a disabled/and chronic illness individual.
-The results from not understanding is we,disabled people, are brutally bullied by the ableists.
-I’m trying to end the stigma of being different and raise awareness for epilepsy so able-bodied and the disabled can live peacefully together in one community – without discrimination and ableism.
+There are still ableists all over the world and don’t understand the living conditions of a disabled, and chronic illness individual.
+The results from not understanding is we, disabled people, are brutally bullied by the ableists.
+I’m trying to end the stigma of being different and raise awareness for Epilepsy so able-bodied and the disabled can live peacefully together in one community – without discrimination and ableism.

 My Favourite Superhero